input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

 Unfortunately, we cannot guarantee if this will work, as the wallet uses an internal coin selection algorithm.
 We should refine this strategy, but it was a suggestion from the wallet team.

-On the second topic, in cases where the queue is big, we may have atala blocks that contain transactions one upon the other.
+On the second topic, in cases where the queue is big, we may have atala blocks that contain transactions that depend one upon the other.
+For example, an `issueBatch` operation in one block may depend on a DID update located in the other block.
 We can classify operations as follow:
 1. build a dependency graph between operations.
 This is, for a queue that contains the ordered operations `o1, o2,..., on` we say that `oi` depends on `oj` iff